ExtremeFLOW/neko/doc/pages/user-file.md

 - [user_finalize_modules](#user-file_init-and-final): For finalizing, e.g freeing variables and terminating processes
 - [user_check](#user-file_user-check): Executed at the end of every time step, for e.g. computing and/or outputting user defined quantities.
 - [material_properties](#user-file_mat-prop): For computing and setting material properties such as `rho`, `mu`, `cp` and `lambda`.
-- [user_mesh_setup](#user-file_user-mesh-setup): For applying any deformation to the element nodes of the mesh specified in the case file.
+- [user_mesh_setup](#user-file_user-mesh-setup): For applying a deformation to the mesh element nodes, before the simulation time loop.
 - [scalar_user_bc](#user-file_scalar-bc): For applying boundary conditions to the scalar, on all zones that are not already specified with uniform dirichlet values e.g. `d=1`.
 For more information on the scalar, see the [relevant section of the case file](#case-file_scalar).

 ### Initializing and finalizing {#user-file_init-and-final}

-These two subroutines may be used to initialize/finalize any user defined variables, external objects, or processes.
+The two subroutines `user_init_modules` and `user_finalize_modules` may be used to initialize/finalize any user defined variables, external objects, or processes.
 They are respectively executed right before/after the simulation time loop.

 ```.f90